 With the help of Cricket Victoria, a proper association has been established to oversee the development of this aspect of the game.

-There are two grades established, Division 1 and Division 2.
-Both grades have their own rules and playing conditions to suit the ability of the players.
+There are three grades established, Division 1, Division 2 and Division 3.
+Divisions 1 and 2 play under the same rules and teams can be promoted and relegated just as in mainstream cricket.
+Division 3 has its own rules and playing conditions to suit the ability of the players.
 Competition fixtures and ladders are posted on the My Cricket website that all teams and players can access.
-The competitions have all games fixture for Sundays to ensure that they don’t clash with Club’s regular competitions.
+The competitions have all games fixtured for Sundays to ensure that they don’t clash with Club’s regular competitions.
 Like the regular competition, players have the opportunity to progress.
 They could be part of the Victorian all Abilities squad and ultimately play for Australia as part of the Harmony in Cricket Program.
 The Association is dedicated to providing the catalyst for these players to achieve their hidden potential.